-Whistler ski resort, home to some of the most beautiful landscapes and adrenaline-fuelled runs in the world.
+Whistler ski resort is home to some of the most beautiful landscapes and adrenaline-fuelled runs in the world.
 What many don’t realise is that a lot of us turn up for the food, too.
 Whistler’s restaurants offer huge variety with plenty to tempt your taste buds; the fun is only just starting when you take off your skis.
 Here are some of our favourite Whistler restaurants, from mountain-top hotspots to fine dining and casual grills in the village.

 Ready to take a break?
 Pop your skis off for a second and chill out in one of Whistler Blackcomb’s seriously cool mountain-top restaurants.

 The biggest restaurant on both Whistler and Blackcomb mountains, Roundhouse Lodge is also home to the impressive Olympic Legacy display.
 The lodge houses three food courts as well as a full service dining restaurant.
 Steeps Grill & Wine Bar creates local dishes such as BC sockeye salmon and succotash and west coast hot pot full of BC prawns, ling cod and manila clams.
 The Roundhouse lodge is also the where you’ll dive into a Fresh Tracks mountain top breakfast before skiing freshly fallen snow before everyone else.

 Conveniently located at the top of the quieter Creekside Gondola, the Raven’s Nest is Whistler’s first all-vegetarian restaurant.
 Herbivores and carnivores will unite in their love of the fresh, nutritious fare, from the vegan meatball sub, to the vegan beef and mushroom sandwich that comes complete with vegan swiss.

 Surely there’s no better time to splash out than when on a ski holiday.
 Here are some of the most luxurious dining picks from Whistler’s restaurants: